History of quantum mechanics: Einstein applies quanta to explain the photoelectric effect

+Einstein's description of light as being composed of energy quanta extended Planck's notion of quantized energy, which is that a single quantum of a given frequency, f, delivers an invariant amount of energy, hf.
+Einstein was awarded the 1921 Nobel Prize in Physics "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect".

+In nature, single quanta are rarely encountered.
+The Sun and emission sources available in the 19th century emit a vast amount of energy every second.
+The Planck constant, h, is so tiny that the amount of energy in each quantum, hf is very very small.
+Light we see includes many trillions of such quanta.
+Arthur Compton's demonstration of the scattering of light by electrons scattering convinced physicists of the reality of photons.
+Compton won the 1927 Nobel Prize in Physics for his discovery.
+The term "photon" was introduced in 1926 by Gilbert N. Lewis.

-The quantization of matter: the Bohr model of the atom
+Quantization of matter: the Bohr model of the atom

-By the dawn of the 20th century, the evidence required a model of the atom with a diffuse cloud of negatively charged electrons surrounding a small, dense, positively charged nucleus.
-These properties suggested a model in which electrons circle the nucleus like planets orbiting a star.
-However, it was also known that the atom in this model would be unstable: according to classical theory, orbiting electrons are undergoing centripetal acceleration, and should therefore give off electromagnetic radiation, the loss of energy also causing them to spiral toward the nucleus, colliding with it in a fraction of a second.
+Ernest Rutherford's discovery of the atomic nucleus in 1911 did not immediately cause atomic models to be revised.
+Mechanical models with circulating electrons had been proposed for many years but they were known to be unstable.

 A second, related puzzle was the emission spectrum of atoms.
 When a gas is heated, it gives off light only at discrete frequencies.
 For example, the visible light given off by hydrogen consists of four different colors, as shown in the picture below.
 The intensity of the light at different frequencies is also different.
 By contrast, white light consists of a continuous emission across the whole range of visible frequencies.
 By the end of the nineteenth century, a simple rule known as Balmer's formula showed how the frequencies of the different lines related to each other, though without explaining why this was, or making any prediction about the intensities.
 The formula also predicted some additional spectral lines in ultraviolet and infrared light that had not been observed at the time.
 These lines were later observed experimentally, raising confidence in the value of the formula.